jirulak02/webdev-course/README.md

 This is "The Complete 2023 Web Development Bootcamp" course from Udemy.

-Commit messages are used to inspire my future self and others that it is possible to take such an extensive course within two weeks.
+Commit messages are used to inspire my future self and others that it is possible to take such an extensive course within three weeks.

 Jiří Šimeček